Read all about Granward and how it can provide excellent after school care for your child.

 The Club has procedures for dealing with unacceptable behaviour.
-We recognise that poor behaviour can occur from time to time for reasons that are not always evident, or as a result of special needs.
+We recognise that poor behaviour can occur from time to time for reasons that are not always evident, or as a result of additional needs.
 We will try to be flexible in order to accommodate such cases.

 However, if your child is violent, or if their behaviour poses an immediate danger to themselves or others, we will require you to collect them from the Club immediately.
 In exceptional circumstances, and only when all other attempts at behaviour management have failed, we reserve the right to permanently exclude a child from the Club.
 See our Suspensions and Exclusions Policy for full details.

 We will not tolerate from any person, whether a parent, carer or visitor: bullying; aggressive, confrontational or threatening behaviour; or behaviour intended to result in conflict.
 Our Club is a place of safety and security for the children who attend and the staff who work here, and we reserve the right to ban anyone exhibiting inappropriate behaviour from our premises.
 See our Aggressive Behaviour Policy for more details.

 (note: you must be registered and logged in to do this – register here)

 – Parents are responsible for notifying us of allergies and dietary requirements and protocols that should be followed in case of allergic reactions.

 – Parents should ensure they provide the club with appropriate medication for the treatment of allergies and complete a medication consent form prior to attending.

 – Parents should notify the club by text, phone or email should their child be absent and not attending the club.